 Working your way from top to bottom, gently wash one panel at a time with your microfiber towels or mitts.
 For larger panels like your roof or hood, wash one half first (driver or passenger side), then wash the other half next.
 Rinse your vehicle top to bottom after you’ve finished washing each panel.

 Use the Blower

-After you’ve rinsed off your car, if available, use the air blower for best results.
-This step helps tremendously with drying and is safe for your paint because you aren’t touching your paint, so you can’t scratch your paint.
+Before and after you’ve rinsed off your car, if available, use the air blower for best results.
+This helps to remove loose debris and also aids in quicker and better drying results.
 Sling the hose over your shoulder to avoid scratching your automobile’s paint with the blower hose.